wombleton/gitlaw-nz/acts/M/Misuse of Drugs Act 1975.md

     _MBZP_ (1-methyl-4-benzylpiperazine).

-    Schedule 3 Part 1 clause 2: added, on 1 April 2008, by [section 4][221] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).
+    Schedule 3 Part 1 clause 2: inserted, on 1 April 2008, by [section 4][221] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).

 *   3 The isomers of the substances mentioned in clause 2 whenever the existence of such isomers is possible within the specific chemical designation.

-    Schedule 3 Part 1 clause 3: added, on 1 April 2008, by [section 4][221] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).
+    Schedule 3 Part 1 clause 3: inserted, on 1 April 2008, by [section 4][221] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).

 *   4 The esters and ethers of the substances mentioned in clause 2 and the esters and the ethers of the isomers mentioned in clause 3 whenever the existence of such esters or ethers is possible.

-    Schedule 3 Part 1 clause 4: added, on 1 April 2008, by [section 4][221] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).
+    Schedule 3 Part 1 clause 4: inserted, on 1 April 2008, by [section 4][221] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).

 *   5 The salts of the substances mentioned in clause 2 and the salts of the isomers, esters, and ethers mentioned in clause 3 or 4\.

-    Schedule 3 Part 1 clause 5: added, on 1 April 2008, by [section 4][221] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).
+    Schedule 3 Part 1 clause 5: inserted, on 1 April 2008, by [section 4][221] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).

 *   6 Substances containing any proportion of a substance mentioned in clause 2, 3, 4, or 5\.

-    Schedule 3 Part 1 clause 6: added, on 1 April 2008, by [section 4][221] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).
+    Schedule 3 Part 1 clause 6: inserted, on 1 April 2008, by [section 4][221] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).

 ## Part 2